1110: Crusaders march into Beirut causing a bloodbath.

 1961: Film star Gary Cooper dies aged 60.

 1970: World premiere of The Beatles documentary Let It Be in New York.

 1971: On his twenty-first birthday Stevie Wonder received all his childhood earnings.
 Despite having earned $30 million so far, he received only $1 million, prompting him to renegotiate a far more advantageous new contract with Motown boss Berry Gordy.

 1981: Pope John Paul II is shot and critically wounded by Turkish gunman Mehemet Ali Agca in St Peter’s Square, Vatican City.

 1985: Bruce Springsteen married Julianne Phillips at Lake Oswego, Oregon.

-1988: Jazz trumpeter Chet Baker dies aged 59 after falling from a hotel window.
+1988: Jazz trumpeter Chet Baker dies aged 59 after falling from a hotel window in Amsterdam.

 1996: Oasis became. the fastest selling group in UK history after all 330,000 tickets for their summer shows sold out in just nine hours.

 1998: Chelsea win the European Cup Winner’s Cup against Stuttgart of Germany 1-0 in Stockholm.